A BRIEF HISTORY OF BIGARD MEMORIAL SEMINARY

-For the past 95 years, this great centre for excellence has continued to raise men of outstanding qualities for both the Church and state.
+For the past 95 years, this great centre of excellence has continued to raise men of outstanding qualities for both the Church and state.
 Today, we can proudly say that the great mother Bigard has so far produced 4 Cardinals, 14 Archbishops, 35 Bishops and thousands of priests as well as prominent Nigerian, Sierra Leonian and Cameroonian citizens.

 Bigard at 95

 Bigard celebrated her 95th year of existence and official countdown of her Centenary Celebration on the 13th and 14th November, 2019.
-The celebration began on the 13th of November with the official declaration of the countdown open, by the Rector Very Rev. Fr.
-Albert Ikpenwa.
+The celebration began on the 13th of November with the official declaration of the countdown opened by the Rector, Very Rev. Fr.
+Albert O. Ikpenwa.
 This was followed by a paper presentation by Rev. Fr.
-Prof. P. D. Akpunonu; Centenary Hostel Groundbreaking ceremony; Novelty Football Match at the FIFA Field and Alumni night.
+Prof. Peter Damian Akpunonu; Centenary Hostel Groundbreaking ceremony; Novelty Football Match at the FIFA Field and Alumni night.
 Then the 14th of November featured ordination of 25 deacons from Onitsha, Enugu, Abakaliki, Awka, Nsukka, Nnewi and Awgu dioceses by His Grace, Most Rev. Antonio Guido Filipazzi, Apostolic Nuncio to Nigeria in a mass concelebrated by the Bishops of Onitsha, Calabar and Owerri provinces.
 The celebration brought together many alumni of Bigard, Past and Present Governors of South Eastern Nigeria, dignitaries from different walks of life and other seminaries from different parts of the country